 Day 1

-Kick off your weekend in Olympia itinerary with something sweet from Left Bank Pastry before making the short drive to beautifully curated Ember Goods, a family-owned café and retail space in Olympia’s historic district.
+Kick off your weekend with something sweet from Left Bank Pastry before making the short drive to beautifully curated Ember Goods, a family-owned café and retail space in Olympia’s historic district.
 Try on apparel while you wait for your coffee, which uses beans freshly roasted in a cabin in the woods outside the city.

 Related: Olympia City Guide